Jaidon-Smith/jaidon-smith.github.io/_posts/2021-03-02-using-tensorflow-tensorboard.md

 # Logging Audio
 [TensorFlow API reference for logging audio.](https://www.tensorflow.org/api_docs/python/tf/summary/audio)
-* `speech_4` was a list of 1D numpy arrays representinng mono audio.
+* `speech_4` was a list of 1D numpy arrays representing mono audio.
 * `transcripts` was a list of strings representing the spoken characters in the corresponding audio.

 ```python